 In the second method, we subtracted discrete (compact and/or extended) sources from the uv-data.
-In this method, we first created an image using an inner uv cut of $3.8\,k\lambda$ (with robust=$-0.5$), which was subsequently used as a model and subtracted from the uv data.
-The data were then re-imaged without any uv cut.
-For example in Figure\,\ref{different sectors} (right panel), we show the radial profile for the PLCK\,G287.0+32.9 halo at 815~MHz and uGMRT 350~MHz obtained by subtracting discrete from the uv-data.
-We note that regions covering the northern relic and the tailed radio galaxy to the northeast were manually masked.
-Unlike the profile obtained by directly masking out discrete sources from the image (Figure\,\ref{fig:: PSZ_profiles} top left), this profile shows a clear two-component structure at both 815~MHz and 350~MHz.
-The second component is is introduced due to incomplete subtraction of discrete sources.
+In this method, we first created an image using an inner uv-cut of $3.8\,k\lambda$ (with robust=$-0.5$), which was subsequently used as a model and subtracted from the uv-data.
+We emphasize that the same uv-cut was applied to all sources, as this cut effectively recovered the flux from discrete sources.
+In none of the resulting maps was halo emission seen in the model image.
+The data were then re-imaged without any uv-cut.
+In Figure\,\ref{fig:grid} last panel, we show the MeerKAT UHF (815\,MHz) uv-subracted point source image.
+The resulting radial profiles for the PLCK\,G287.0+32.9 halo at 815~MHz and uGMRT 350~MHz is shown in Figure\,\ref{different sectors} right panel.
+The regions covering the northern relic and the tailed radio galaxy to the northeast were manually masked.
+We emphasize that in this case, the northernmost part of the halo is not masked and included in the radial profiles.
+Unlike the profile obtained by directly masking out discrete sources from the image (Figure\,\ref{fig:: PSZ_profiles} top left), this profile shows a two-component structure at both 815~MHz and 350~MHz.
+However, the second component is introduced due to the incomplete subtraction of discrete sources.